Metrika-Inc/datagen/README.md

 # Metrika Datagen
 This service consists of a single script that serves a `.json` file in chunks via `/data` endpoint.
+This is part of the Data Engineer Take Home Assignment.

 ## API
 * `GET /data` query for a chunk of JSON encoded data.
 Responses: